0install/docs/docs/tools/0compile/index.md

 ...
 ```

+!!! note
-Note: GNU-Hello does not use Zero Install to get the C compiler (`gcc`) or the standard library header files (`libc-dev`), so you should install these yourself.
+    GNU-Hello does not use Zero Install to get the C compiler (`gcc`) or the standard library header files (`libc-dev`), so you should install these yourself.
 They come with most distributions.

 `0compile` starts by creating two sub-directories: `gnu-hello-linux-x86_64` for the final result (the exact name will depend on your system) and `build` for any temporary files.
 It then executes a command specified in the source feed, which actually builds the software (using the standard GNU build system in this case).